killianmuldoon/doca-platform/docs/sos_report_dpf.md

 ## Environment

-- DOCA Platform Foundation Kubernets cluster
+- DOCA Platform Framework Kubernetes cluster

 ## Issue

-- What is the recommended way for generating a sosreport in DOCA Platform Foundation
+- What is the recommended way for generating a sosreport in DOCA Platform Framework

-- It may not be possible to connect to DOCA Platform Foundation nodes via SSH from outside the cluster by default but sosreport may need to be run for troubleshooting purposes.
+- It may not be possible to connect to DOCA Platform Framework nodes via SSH from outside the cluster by default but sosreport may need to be run for troubleshooting purposes.